List of political parties in Russia: Party of Power

-Social composition of voters
+Voter demographics

 According to studies, United Russia voters in 2007 were younger and more market-oriented than the average voter.
 The party's electorate includes a substantial share of government employees, pensioners and military personnel, who are dependent on the state for their livelihood.
 Sixty-four percent of United Russia supporters are female.
-According to researchers, this could be because women place a great value on stability.
 In the run-up to the 2011 Duma elections, it was reported that support for United Russia was growing among young people.